 In this representation, copying a row or column can be done with an AND, a shift of one of two bits, and an OR.

 At this point, there are six general contour shapes, corresponding to the six distinct blocks in the video game Lumines or the six cases of the marching squares algorithm that are distinct up to rotation.
-The first step is to reduce the number of cases by expanding any isolated solid cells to the full width of the whole block.

 - No collision.
 Return.